DylanKojiCheslin/many-to-many/README.md

 you will need to export it to your shell. export PACKAGE_DIRS="$HOME/Documents/packs" "$HOME/Documents/packs" should be the directory that is above your clone.

+if your testing the package by using it in a meteor project then meteor remove dylankoji:many-to-many from your test app and then add it back into your test app

 reference:
 https://themeteorchef.com/recipes/writing-a-package/#tmc-local-packages